Skip to content

 Where to Order

 Death certificates in Pennsylvania are issued by the Pennsylvania Department of Health, Bureau of Health Statistics.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit Pennsylvania Department of Health, Bureau of Health Statistics